Venkat-Sudharsanam/iso2image/iso2images - Centos.md

 Prerequisites:

 Docker to be insatlled on your machine.
-Kindly follow the repository tutorial.
+Kindly follow the official tutorial.
 Git should be installed. if not follow the below command:

 ```